If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - pronoun + verb

-A simple chart of the main patterns
+A quick chart of the main patterns

 | Pattern | Spanish example | English meaning |